rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Attaching or detaching networks from a server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can attach networks to or detach networks from a cloud server through the
+You can attach networks to or detach networks from a Cloud Server through the
 :mycloud:`Rackspace Cloud Control Panel <>`
 or an API.